NMS Boss Badi Picks Maj. Gen. (Rtd) Ikenye To Head Nairobi Water and Sewerage Company Board -

 In a gazette notice, the NMS boss appointed Maj.
 Gen. (Rtd) Andrew Ikenye to chair the board for a period of three years.

-Ikenye takes over from Beryl Okumu who has been appointed as the chairperson of the Governing Council of Kenya Water Institute.
+Ikenye takes over from ODM leader Raila Odinga’s sister Beryl Okumu who has been appointed as the chairperson of the Governing Council of Kenya Water Institute.

 This further raises concerns over the militarisation of the city by the national government.
 President Uhuru Kenyatta has over the recent past been accused of militarising civilian agencies after he picked Badi to head NMS.